 Description

-This patient education spread focuses on essential tremor, a condition I chose to visualize because it is something I live with myself.
-Having been diagnosed at a young age, I often wished for clear, accessible resources that explained what was happening in my body without being overwhelming or overly clinical.
-This project was created with that gap in mind.
-Written at a fifth-grade reading level, the spread aims to help patients and caregivers understand what tremors are, how essential tremor differs from Parkinson’s disease, and the most common treatment options available today.
-It also highlights emerging research that sheds light on potential causes of essential tremor, empowering readers with up-to-date information while reinforcing that they are not alone in navigating their diagnosis
+This patient education spread focuses on essential tremor, a condition I chose to visualize because I live with it myself.
+After being diagnosed at a young age, I often wished for clear, accessible resources that explained what was happening in my body without feeling overwhelming or overly clinical.
+This project was created with that in mind.
+Written at a fifth-grade reading level, it explains what tremors are, how essential tremor differs from Parkinson’s disease, and the most common treatment options.
+It also touches on emerging research into possible causes, giving readers up-to-date information while reinforcing that they’re not alone in navigating their diagnosis.

 Tools